 Rooting reflex is an involuntary response triggered when the corner of the baby’s mouth is touched or stroked.
 In response, the baby turns the head towards the direction of the touch, opens the mouth, and thrusts the tongue out.
 It is a primitive motor reflex that helps a baby find their food, i.e., breast or bottle nipple.

-The reflex may also trigger when the baby’s chin or cheeks are stroked (2).
+The reflex may also trigger when the baby’s cheeks are stroked (2).
 Initially, a baby may search for the stimulus (the nipple) by moving their head side to side, turning towards the nipple, and then away from it.
 Once breastfeeding or bottle-feeding is established in three to four weeks, they turn and find the nipple easily (3).

 Other Primitive Reflexes